 Ann M. Martin graduated from Smith College in 1977.
 She took a position in the publishing industry working as an editor of children's books which eventually lead her to write her own children's and young adult fiction.
 Her papers include outlines, synopses, drafts, edits, revisions, proofs, mock-ups, flap copy, book covers/dust jackets, illustrations/artwork, digital formats, publicity, book reviews, book awards, photographs, and correspondence.

 The various series of books and corresponding papers are arranged in chronological order by publication date and identified by published title (although in many cases there are working titles and many items are not dated).

 Organized into thirteen series: I. Baby-sitters Club Books.
 II.
 Baby-sitters Club Little Sisters Books.
 III.
 Baby-sitters Club Mysteries.
 IV.
 Baby-sitters Club California Diaries.
 V. The Kids in Ms. Coleman's Class.
 VI.
 Baby-sitters Club Portrait Collection.
 VII.
 Baby-sitters Club Super Specials.
 VIII.
 Baby-sitters Club Friends Forever.
 IX.
 Baby-sitters Club Extras.
 X. Main Street Series.
 XI.
 Other works.
 XII.
-Foreign language edtions.
+Foreign language editions.
 XIII.
 Audio Visual.

 Physical Characteristics and Technical Requirements

 This collection contains materials received from the donor in digital form that are not currently available online.
 Please consult with Special Collections staff or email email@example.com to request access to this digital content.

 Other Finding Aids

 A legacy finding aid with more detailed information about this collection is available in this downloadable document: finding aid to the Ann M. Martin papers.

 Gift; Ann M. Martin (Smith College Class of 1977), 2013.
 Additional material was gifted in 2020, 2021, and 2023.